12/1/21

 Still another more fitting prophecy by the apostle Paul on the issue:

 "For the time is coming when people will not endure sound teaching, but having itching ears they will accumulate for themselves teachers to suit their own passions, and will turn away from listening to the truth and wander off into myths."
-(2 Tim.
-4:3-4 ESV)
+(2 Timothy 4:3-4 ESV)

 Having said all that, please do not get me wrong.
 I do love and treasure my Samoan roots and heritage with many of its virtuous and noble traditions.
 Legends and myths have their rightful places.
-I am also impressed and grateful for its art of oratory, family and aiga emphasis and relationships.
+I am also impressed and grateful for Samoa's art of oratory, family and aiga emphasis and relationships.
 The faaaloalo (respect) and alofa (love) as pillars of the Faa-Samoa.
 But all these good, virtuous and praiseworthy values, principles and morals ultimately trace their origins back to Heavenly Father and Jesus Christ.
 “All things which are good cometh of God” (Moroni 7:12).
 The Light of Christ is the “mana” that helped our ancestors navigate, brave and traverse the oceans and settled the “isles of the sea”.

 “That was the true Light, which lighteth every man that cometh into the world.”
 (John 1:9)